flutter/flutter/engine/src/flutter/lib/spirv/README.md

 ### Pixel Tests

 Pixel tests should run as part of unit-testing for each implementation of `dart:ui`.
 Currently, FragmentShader is only supported in C++.
 These tests aim to validate the correctness of transpilation to each target language.
 Each shader should render the color green for a correct transpilation, and any other color for failure.
 They will be a GLSL files that are compiled to SPIR-V via `shaderc`.
-Therefor, the `fragColor` should resolve to `vec4(0.0, 1.0, 0.0, 1.0)` for all tests.
+Therefore, the `fragColor` should resolve to `vec4(0.0, 1.0, 0.0, 1.0)` for all tests.

 In each test, the uniform `a` is initialized with the value of 1.0.